cgtinker/BlendArMocap/README.md

 ### Detection<br>
 **Webcam Device Slot**<br>
-If you have multiple webcam device you may have to change the integer value until you find the device you want to use. <br>
+If you have multiple webcam devices you may have to change the integer value until you find the device you want to use. <br>
 Defaults the Webcam Device Slot should be **0**.

 **Key Step**<br>